MartinHepperle/Microsoft-Basic-MBASIC-GWBASIC/Assembler/readme.md

 * BIN$(I%,S$) - Return a string of "0", "1" characters with the binary value of I%.
 * BITCOUNT (I%) - count the '1'-bits in an integer.
 * BITS... - a whole bunch of functions combined into a larger module, demonstrating two methods of loading the binary.
-* CHKSUM(S$,C%) - calculate the checksum over the characters in a string.
+* CHKSUM(S$,C%) - calculate the checksum or the CRC-16 over the characters in a string.
 * GETSEG(BCS%,BIP%,SCS%,SIP%) - return the CS segment and the IP of the BASIC interpreter and the called subroutine.
 * INT(INT%,AX%,BX%,CX%,DX%,DS%,ES%,SI%,DI%) - execute an interrupt with a given set of registers.
 * MEMSET(MAT%(0),L%,V%) - set the values of an array to a constant value.